coaxial/hello/_posts/2023-06-09-bookfinder.md

 ## Conclusion

-I hope this script will be useful, and that you'll consider buying used books before new ones.
+I hope this script will be useful, and that you'll consider buying used books instead of new ones.
 Most of the books I purchased this way were actually new and I couldn't tell they were second hand.

 Fairly recent books are available too, the one featured in the screenshots was first published in Februray 2023 and has been available used since April 2023.